tyea/snippets/README.md

 ## About

-This repository is a collection of useful snippets and skeletons.
+This repository is a collection of useful snippets.

 ## Author